 A child support order may also be modifiable if the application of the guidelines results in a different amount of support to be paid than that which was initially ordered.

-At Tracey & Associates, PC, we offer experience and expertise in navigating these “changed circumstances,” both from the perspective of the paying parent and the parent to whom support is paid, to ensure that the entry of a new child support order continues to provide an adequate basis of child support.
+At Tracey, Roman & Ramos, PC, we offer experience and expertise in navigating these “changed circumstances,” both from the perspective of the paying parent and the parent to whom support is paid, to ensure that the entry of a new child support order continues to provide an adequate basis of child support.

 To speak with a family law attorney about child support in Massachusetts, please call 617-236-1800 or contact us today.

 Tracey, Roman & Ramos, PC Family Law Practice 65 Walnut Street - Suite 302 Wellesley Hills, MA 02481